nripstein/nripstein.github.io/_pages/about.md

 ---

 I'm an incoming Statistics PhD student at the University of Toronto.
-I'm interested in developing computational techniques, methodology and accessible software to solve data-centric challenges in science and healthcare.
+My research involves developing statistical methodology, computational techniques, and accessible software to solve data-centric challenges in science and healthcare.
 I've enjoyed working on Bayesian computation, hierarchical models, and spatial statistics.

 I completed my undergraduate degree in McMaster University's interdisciplinary "[Artsci](https://artsci.mcmaster.ca/)" program, with combined honours in Psychology, Neuroscience and Behaviour, and a Math minor.
 I developed my deep interest in Statistics through computational neuroscience research, where I studied the "Bayesian brain hypothesis," and worked on statistical models of human sensory perception and learning.